nandangrover/domestic-robot-jason/README.md

 <h3 align="center">Domestic Robot Jason</h3>

-## Objective
+## Abstract
-- Learning Multi Agent Systems and Jason programming Language
+- Created a multiagent system with a cleaning robot, house robot, and a concierge robot in JASON programming language along with it's GUI environment in Java.
 ## Environment
-- Java+ Jason
+- Java + Jason

 ## Commands
 -  `jason <path to DomesticRobot.mas2j file>`